junxit/us-congress-bills-110/metadata.md

 - 2007-02-15 — Introduced in Senate
 - 2007-02-15 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S2112)
+- 2007-03-01 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2007-03-01 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment and with a preamble.
+Without written report.
+- 2007-03-01 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment and with a preamble.
+Without written report.
+- 2007-03-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 63.
+- 2007-03-23 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S3723-3724; text as passed: CR S3723-3724)
+- 2007-03-23 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S3723-3724; text as passed: CR S3723-3724)